 Marietta Sexual Assault & Rape Defense Attorney

 Like all charges in the U.S., there is of course the presumption of innocence, but the accusation of sexual assault or rape alone can lead to repercussions in someone’s personal and professional life.
-That’s why it’s so important to have an experienced criminal defense attorney on your side if you’re facing these charges.
+Furthermore, in addition to legal penalties, being convicted of certain sex offenses warrants registration on a sex offender registry.

-Representing those in Cobb County, Bartow County, Cherokee County, Fulton County, Paulding County, Dekalb County and Douglas County.
+Frye Law Group is representing clients facing sexual assault and rape charges in Cobb County, Bartow County, Cherokee County, Fulton County, Paulding County, Dekalb County, and Douglas County.

-Understanding Sexual Assault Charges in Cobb County, Georgia.
+Understanding Sexual Assault Charges in Cobb County, Georgia

 The definition of sexual assault in Georgia is slightly different than in other states.
 Georgia defines sexual assault as sexual conduct when “a person who has supervisory or disciplinary authority over another individual.”
 For example: